 I agree that during the period of my employment by the Company I will not, without the Company's prior written consent, engage in any employment or business activity other than for the Company.
-I further agree that during the term of my employment with the Company and for a period of two (2) years thereafter, I also shall not solicit, or arrange to have any other person or entity solicit, any person or entity engaged by the Company as an employee, customer, supplier, or consultant or advisor to the Company.
+I further agree that during the term of my employment with the Company and for a period of two (2) years thereafter, I also shall not solicit, or arrange to have any other person or entity solicit, any person or entity engaged by the Company as an employee, customer, supplier, or consultant or advisor to the Company to terminate such party's relationship with the Company.
 The time periods provided for in this section 8.1(a) shall be extended for a period of time equal to any period of time in which I shall be in violation of any provision of this Section 8.